running-man-01/trashai_nbs/README.md

 This is a repo for YOLO based models for TrashAI.
-See `ABOUT.md` for description of models.
-For Detectron 2 based models, see https://github.com/running-man-01/trashai_nbs_d2.
+See `ABOUT.md` for description of models. </del>For Detectron 2 based models, see https://github.com/running-man-01/trashai_nbs_d2.</del> (Dec 2022 update: Detectron 2 based models deprecated).

 ## STEP 0.
 Boot up machine